jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t0001-init/default/divergences.md

 LibraryCallAdded
   After events:
+    CF: handle_alias at git.c:339:45
+    CT: Jump to external code for __errno_location
+    RF: Jump to external code for __errno_location
+  Occurrences: 2

+LibraryCallAdded
+  After events:
+    CF: is_dir_file at path.c:87:10
+    CT: Jump to external code for strcmp
+    RF: Jump to external code for strcmp
+  Occurrences: 5

+LibraryCallAdded
+  After events:
     CF: is_dup_ref at ref-cache.c:209:6
     CT: Jump to external code for strcmp
     RF: Jump to external code for strcmp
   Occurrences: 18

-LibraryCallAdded
-  After events:
-    CF: msort_with_tmp at qsort_s.c:32:4
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 9719

-LibraryCallAdded
-  After events:
-    CF: msort_with_tmp at qsort_s.c:37:4
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 10065

-LibraryCallAdded
-  After events:
-    CF: msort_with_tmp at qsort_s.c:44:3
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 1389

-LibraryCallAdded
-  After events:
-    CF: msort_with_tmp at qsort_s.c:45:2
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 3101

 LibraryCallAdded
   After events: